iviviano/Algorithms/Grading/HW2.md

 ```
 Homework Base:      20/20
 Problem  1:         10/10
-Problem  2:         10/10 No points off this week,
+Problem  2:         10/10 No points off this week, but you should avoid using append.
+Use cons instead to construct lists.
 Problem  3:         -2/10
 Problem  4:         -1/10
 Problem  5:         /10